aut0maticjack/lazyweb/RetroPie-DOSBox-Notes.md

 cycledown=1000
 ~~~

-Doom maxes out the CPU at 21000 cycles, which gives about 21fps, about the performance of a 486-66 according to the Doom Benchmark.
+Doom maxes out the CPU at about 21000 cycles, which gives about 21fps, about the performance of a 486-66 according to the Doom Benchmark - https://www.complang.tuwien.ac.at/misc/doombench.html

-Performance depends on the game, OMF2097 performs well on its "Pentium" setting with only 10000 cycles.
+Performance depends on the game, OMF2097 performs well on its "Pentium" setting with only 12500 cycles.
 IIRC from using real hardware, that setting actually did require a Pentium or faster.

 Probably worth playing with `cycles=max` with some games.
 In Doom this dropped 4fps.
-In OMF2097 it makes the game unplayably fast.
+In OMF2097 it makes the game so fast as to be unplayable.

 ## Compiling from Source